Duo-It/duoit-legal-pages/readme.md

 ## this will be the privacy, terms, delete account urls

-duoit.net is on GoDaddy.com (itaidanos@gmail.com account)
+duoit.net is on GoDaddy.com (duoitofficial@gmail.com)